-40.1 Technology is a significant component in many safeguarding and wellbeing issues.
-Children are at risk of abuse online as well as face to face.
+41.1 Technology is a significant component in many safeguarding and wellbeing issues.
+Children are at risk of abuse and exploitation online as well as face to face.
 In many cases abuse will take place concurrently via online channels and in daily life.
 Children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
 An effective approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
+Please refer to our Online Safety and Acceptable Use Policy.